Catholic Church Ordered to Reinstate Teacher Fired for Adultery

 For the full story, click here.

-4 Responses to “Catholic Church Ordered to Reinstate Teacher Fired for Adultery”
+4 thoughts on “Catholic Church Ordered to Reinstate Teacher Fired for Adultery”

 It’s a simple and very old concept but apparently lost on the neo-con crowd, whose reading skills I have always questioned.
 They should, however, know this passage: